Struggling Flyers fire general manager Ron Hextall

 But taking a page from their Wells Fargo Center neighbors, the 76ers, Hextall wanted his own process.
 That meant patience and building through the draft and restocking a farm system in disarray.

-Sean Couturier, Shayne Gostisbehere, Travis Konecny, Ivan Provorov and Nolan Patrick, the No. 2 pick of the 2017 draft, are among the crop of young players the Flyers counted on Hakstol developing into key cogs on a championship team.
+Sean Couturier, Shayne Gostisbehere, Travis Konecny, Ivan Provorov and Nolan Patrick, the No. 2 pick of the 2017 draft, are among the youngsters the Flyers counted on Hakstol developing.
 The Flyers now have roughly $7 million in salary cap space.

-"I think Ron has established a philosophy that is probably long overdue," Snider said when he hired Hextall.
-I have probably been a little too anxious to win another Cup."

-The Flyers did make the playoffs twice under Hextall but that seemed more of a quirk than a true step toward Eastern Conference contention.
+Philadelphia did make the playoffs twice under Hextall but that seemed more of a quirk than a true step toward contention.
 The Flyers won 10 straight games in 2016-17 and missed the playoffs; they lost 10 straight last season and made them.
-The Flyers went 42-26-14 (98 points) last season.
+The Flyers went 42-26-14 last season.

-The new GM will make the call on the fate of the coaching staff - putting Hakstol firmly on the hot seat.
-Former Chicago Blackhawks Stanley Cup champion coach Joel Quenneville is available after he was fired this season.
+"I think the players feel responsible here," said Giroux, the last holdover from the 2010 Eastern Conference champions.
+"I do believe we have a good team in here.
+We're just not getting it done."

-The Flyers have lost five of six in large part to a goalie carousel that has yet to stop on a true No. 1.
-They have Carter Hart pegged as a future star in the minors but tried a stopgap approach this season to give Hart more seasoning.
-That decision - like the one to remain loyal to the Giroux-Simmons-Voracek core - has flopped.
+The poor play of late comes in large part to a goalie carousel that has yet to stop on a true No. 1.
+The Flyers have Carter Hart pegged as a future star in the minors but tried a stopgap approach this season to give Hart more seasoning.
+That decision - like the one to remain loyal to the Giroux-Simmons-Voracek core - has flopped and Hextall paid the price.

+"I don't think a lot of guys saw it coming," Giroux said.

-Holmgren brought Hextall back from Los Angeles in 2013 for a year as an assistant general manager.
-Hextall's failure as GM complicates his legacy as one of the more popular players in franchise history.
-He burst on the scene in 1986, won the Vezina Trophy and helped the Flyers get within one win of the Stanley Cup before losing to Wayne Gretzky and the Edmonton Oilers on the road in Game 7 in 1987.
+Holmgren brought back Hextall from Los Angeles in 2013 for a year as an assistant general manager.
+Hextall's failure as GM complicates his legacy as one of the franchise's more popular players.
+In 1986, he won the Vezina Trophy and helped the Flyers get within one win of the Stanley Cup before losing to Wayne Gretzky and the Edmonton Oilers on the road in Game 7 in 1987.
 Hextall was the Conn Smythe Trophy winner as MVP of the playoffs that year.

 Hextall became the first NHL goalie to score a goal by shooting the puck into the opponent's empty net.
 He also became the first goalie to score a goal in the playoffs.
 Hextall was known for his fiery temper as a player.
 His attacked Montreal's Chris Chelios during the 1989 playoffs, sparking a brawl.